Godalming, Surrey+ Add to favourites

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Emley is a Grade II listed substantial farmstead in an idyllic rural setting.
-The farmhouse and surrounding buildings are largely unaltered since the 19th century and retain a unique charm and character.
+The farmhouse and surrounding buildings are largely unaltered since the nineteenth century and retain a unique charm and character.
 Many original features remain such as the internal well and large fireplaces.
 The reception rooms are spacious and there is a traditional country kitchen.

 The cottage's layout